 Care for children diagnosed with brain stem glioma doesn’t end when active treatment has finished.
 Your child’s health care team will continue to check to make sure the tumor has not returned, manage any side effects, and monitor your child’s overall health.
 This is called follow-up care.
 All children treated for brain stem glioma should have life-long, follow-up care.

-This plan may include regular physical examinations and/or medical tests to monitor your child’s recovery for the coming months and years.
+Your child’s follow-up care may include regular physical examinations, medical tests, or both.
+Doctors want to keep track of your child’s recovery in the months and years ahead.
 Learn more about the importance of follow-up care .

 Watching for recurrence